My Little Pony: 1997–1999

 The 1997 incarnation was marketed by Hasbro as "Friendship Garden" and designated "Generation 2" by collectors.
 They were manufactured in redesigned poses with jewel eyes and turning heads and are smaller, slimmer, and longer-legged than their 1982 counterparts.
 The line was not successful in the U.S. and was discontinued in 1999, although it continued overseas for several years.
 Since the second generation was more popular in Western Europe, Hasbro continued to produce and sell them in Western Europe after 1998.
 Most were Earth Ponies, but a few unicorns were made internationally.
 Although no Pegasus Ponies were made, some adults had clip-on wings.
 In the early 2000s, several unicorns with clip-on wings (called the Magic Unicorns) were made.
 Two baby ponies were introduced, and none of the baby ponies were sold in the United States.

 In Europe, the main location was renamed Ponyland instead of Friendship Gardens, and were discontinued with the inception of the "G3" toyline in 2003.
 Many ponies released in the last years of the line are considered rare.
 A number of playsets were introduced, including a mansion and a castle.
-Some of the licensed merchandise released in Europe included beanbag plushes, magazines, clothing, perfume, wrapping paper and coloring books.
+Some of the licensed merchandise released in Europe included beanbag plushies, magazines, clothing, perfume, wrapping paper and coloring books.
 A CD-ROM game for PC, Friendship Gardens, was also released, which involved taking care of a pony and playing games along the way.

 Some "Generation Two" ponies were sold as detachable key chains, including Morning Glory, Sundance, Light Heart and Ivy.
 Each pony comes with a comb attached to her neck by a string.
 The back of the package says, "My Little Pony Logo and Pony Names are Trademarks of Hasbro Inc. Copyright 1998."
 They were produced under license by Fun-4-All Corporation and made in China.